 Relaxation training involves specific breathing and relaxation techniques that can help decrease your sense of stress and urgency.
 These symptoms are common in OCPD.
 Examples of recommended relaxation practices include yoga, tai chi, and Pilates.

 The outlook for someone with OCPD may be better than the outlook for other personality disorders.
 Treatment can help give you greater awareness of how the symptoms of OCPD can adversely affect others.
 If you have OCPD, you may be less likely to become addicted to drugs or alcohol, which is common with other personality disorders.

-If you suspect that your spouse, partner, or family member has OCPD, pay attention any of their obsessions and any of their compulsive behaviors.
+If you suspect that your spouse, partner, or family member has OCPD, pay attention to their obsessions and their compulsive behaviors.
 A person most likely has OCD or another personality that’s not OCPD if their obsessions are:

 People with OCPD are typically reluctant to change their behaviors.
 They often see others as the problem instead.

 Most individuals that get treatment for OCPD are encouraged to do so by a spouse or loved one.
 However, it can be very difficult to approach someone with OCPD about their behaviors.
 It can also be helpful for significant others and loved ones of people with OCPD to seek support for themselves.

 There are multiple forums and support groups that a spouse or loved one of someone with OCPD can join.
 The International OCD Foundation keeps a list of support groups for those coping with OCD, OCD tendencies, and personality disorders such as OCPD.

 Medically reviewed on: May 12, 2017: Timothy J. Legg, PhD, CRNP

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.